-- 1. The provisions in this Chapter are without prejudice to the obligations of the State Parties to promote and enforce, among others: - a. laws and policies to protect human rights, labour rights and the environment: - b. anti-corruption and anti-bribery measures; or - c. laws and policies to protect the rights of indigenous peoples. - 2.
-State Parties shall ensure that investors and their investments comply with the highest standards provided for in domestic regulation and international law.
+- 1. The provisions in this Chapter are without prejudice to the obligations of the State Parties to promote and enforce, among others: - a. laws and policies to protect investment related human rights, labour rights and the environment; - b. anti-corruption, anti-money laundering and anti-bribery measures; or - c. laws and policies to protect the rights of indigenous peoples. - 2.
+State Parties shall ensure that investors and their investments comply with the highest standards provided for in domestic law and regulations and international law.